frellwan/TensorFlow-2.0/README.md

 - Sequence Modeling
 - Model subclassing and custom training loops

-### Develop a custom model to translate from English to German
+ Assignment - Develop a custom model to translate from English to German